pydio/pydio-doc-admin-guide/3_identity_management/3_securing_user_access/1_ent_multi_fact_auth.md

 2. Put the focus on the **Test your Key** field and press once on your Yubikey.
 3. Click on test, to verify that the informations are correct.
 4. You can now save.

+### Troubleshooting

+If a user has lost any access due to loosing the authenticator you can disable the setting by making an API call to the server.